 - All entries should be placed in alphabetical order by the first item in the MLA format citation

 - The entire page should be double spaced

-For more detailed information, make sure to check out EasyBib.com’s guide to MLA format works cited pages.
+For more detailed information, make sure to check out the EasyBib guide to MLA format works cited pages.

-If you’re looking for an MLA format generator, head to EasyBib’s homepage.
-Our MLA formatter will help you create citations quickly and easily!
+If you’re looking for an MLA citation generator, head to the EasyBib homepage.
+Our formatter will help you create citations quickly and easily!